-6.2 Happiness: The True Basis of the Life of Man
+6.2 Happiness: The True Basis of Human Life

 My first counsel is this: Possess a pure, kindly and radiant heart, that thine may be a sovereignty ancient, imperishable and everlasting.

 The spirit of holiness beareth unto thee the joyful tidings of reunion; wherefore dost thou grieve?
 The spirit of power confirmeth thee in His cause; why dost thou veil thyself?
 The light of His countenance doth lead thee; how canst thou go astray?